danguilherme/danguilherme.github.io/_posts/2015-02-16-example-content.md

 ---
 title:    Example Content
 tagline:  And this is a very nice tagline (in two lines)
+category: example
+tags:     markdown table html test
 ---

 <div class="message">